stmcg/smoothedIPW/README.md

 ###### Interval estimation

-To obtain 95% confidence intervals around the estimated counterfactual outcome means, we can apply the `get_CI` function.
+To obtain 95% confidence intervals around our estimates, we can apply the `get_CI` function.
 It constructs percentile-based bootstrap confidence intervals using `n_boot` bootstrap replicates.
 We use 10 bootstrap replicates for ease of computation.

 ``` r
 set.seed(1234)